Welcome to IT-Branschen – The Channel for IT News, Cybersecurity and Digital Trends

 Deleted malware makes a comeback

-Researchers discovered a resurgence of Qbot malware, which was discovered in phishing attempts targeting the hospitality industry.
-Meanwhile, the FakeUpdates downloader jumped to first place.
+Researchers have detected a resurgence of Qbot malware, which was discovered in phishing attempts targeting the hospitality industry.
+Meanwhile, the FakeUpdates downloader jumped to the top spot.

 Our latest Global Threat Index for December 2023 saw researchers identify the resurgence of Qbot, four months after US and international law enforcement dismantled its infrastructure in Operation Duck Hunt in August 2023.
-Meanwhile, JavaScript downloader FakeUpdates jumped to first place and education remained the most affected industry Worldwide.
+Meanwhile, the JavaScript downloader FakeUpdates jumped to first place and education remained the most impacted industry worldwide.

-Last month Qbot was used harmful code by cybercriminals as part of a limited phishing attack targeting organizations in the hospitality sector.
-IN the campaign researchers discovered that hackers impersonated the IRS and sent malicious emails containing PDF attachments with embedded URLs linked to a Microsoft installer.
+Last month, Qbot was used malware by cybercriminals as part of a limited phishing attack targeting organizations in the hospitality sector.
+In the campaign, researchers discovered that hackers impersonated the IRS and sent malicious emails containing PDF attachments with embedded URLs linking to a Microsoft installer.
 Once activated, this triggered an invisible version of Qbot that exploited an embedded Dynamic Link Library (DLL).
-Before the takedown in August, Qbot dominated the threat index and was ranked as one of the three most common the malicious programs for 10 consecutive months.
-Although it has not returned to the list, the coming months will determine whether it will regain the notoriety it once had.
+Before its takedown in August, Qbot dominated the threat index and ranked as one of the top three malicious programs for 10 consecutive months.
+Although it has not returned to the list, the coming months will determine whether it will regain the notoriety it had before.

 software quality.jpg

-Meanwhile, FakeUpdates continued its rise to the top after re-emerging in late 2023, reaching the top spot with a global impact of 2%.
-Nanocore also maintained a top five position for six consecutive months, taking third place in December, and there were new entries from Ramnit and Glupteba.
+Meanwhile, FakeUpdates continued its rise to the top after resurfacing in late 2023, reaching number one with a global impact of 2%.
+Nanocore also maintained a top five position for six consecutive months, taking third place in December, with new entries from Ramnit and Glupteba.

-Seeing Qbot in the wild less than four months after its distribution infrastructure was dismantled is a reminder that while we can disrupt harmful campaigns, the actors behind them will adapt with new technology.
+Seeing Qbot in the wild less than four months after its distribution infrastructure was decommissioned is a reminder that while we can disrupt harmful campaigns, the actors behind them will adapt with new technologies.
 That's why organizations are encouraged to adopt a proactive approach to endpoint security and perform due diligence on the origin and purpose of an email.

-CPR also revealed that “Apache Log4j Remote Code Execution (CVE-2021-44228) and “Web Servers Malicious URL Directory Traversal” were the most exploited vulnerabilities affecting 46 % of organizations worldwide.
-“Zyxel ZyWALL Command Injection (CVE-2023-28771)” followed closely behind with a global impact of 43 %.
+HLR also revealed that “Apache Log4j Remote Code Execution (CVE-2021-44228)“ and ”Web Servers Malicious URL Directory Traversal“ were the most exploited vulnerabilities, impacting 46 % of organizations worldwide. ”Zyxel ZyWALL Command Injection (CVE-2023-28771)” followed closely with a global impact of 43 %.

 Popular malware families